Migrant Crisis at Poland’s Border Eases Pressure on Its Government

 “The jury is still out on what lies ahead for law and justice,” said Piotr Buras, head of the Warsaw office of the European Council on Foreign Relations.
 “The migration crisis has helped mobilize key voters, but it is not necessary to increase its popularity outside of it.
 And there are other issues that concern the poles, mainly inflation and the deteriorating situation of Kovid-19. “

 The European Commission has blocked the distribution of $ 42 billion from the Coronavirus Recovery Fund to Poland for violating the rules of law.
-But if the commission did release the funds, Mr Buras said, “the trust of those who have drifted away from the government in recent months will be re-established.”
+But if the commission did release the funds, Mr Buras said, “the confidence of those who have left the government in recent months will be re-established.”

 He continued: “After all, he is a trap.
 The party is becoming more and more radical in their policies.
 They are holding their most radical voters hostage. ”